Review Your Annuity Annually for Peace of Mind

-I recommend that people at any age sit with a financial advisor at least once a year to review the strategies that are in place, any changes that may have occurred in life or in the market, and evaluate whether they are getting the very most that they can from their financial plan.
+I recommend that people at any age sit with a financial advisor at least once a year to review the annuity strategies they have in place, any changes which may have occurred in life or in the market, and evaluate whether they are getting the highest return from their annuity.
 This is particularly important if you are at or near retirement.

-As part of the foundation of your financial plan, your annuities deserve a check up, too.
+As part of the foundation of your overall financial plan, your annuities deserve an annual check up too.
 All too often I see clients who purchased an annuity years ago and have simply assumed that all is well.
 Fortunately, this is often the case – but sometimes it isn’t.

 Here are some important questions to ask about an existing annuity:

 Have my beneficiaries changed?

 A common oversight with all annuities (immediate, multi-year guaranteed (or MYGA), or fixed index) happens when annuitants fail to update their beneficiaries.
 Beneficiary designations should be reviewed and updated when needed.

 Is the annuity under-performing?

 A MYGA or fixed index annuity that held great promise at the time it was sold, may not be the right annuity for today.
 For example, a MYGA that was sold several years ago when interest rates were at historical lows may be offering a return as low as 1 or 2 percent.
 Fixed index annuities can have a high cap rate locked in for the first year, but this can fall dramatically over the life of the annuity.